Headphone jack not working on laptop? You’re certainly not alone. But don’t worry – it’s often quite easy to fix…

-- Restart your computer and check if the headphone jack not working onlaptop problem has been fixed.
+4) Restart your computer and check if the headphone jack not working onlaptop problem has been fixed.
 If yes, then great!
-But if the problem still occurs, then move on to Fix 5, below.
+But if the problem remains, then move on to Fix 5, below.

 Ideally Windows can automatically detect your HEADPHONE and set it as the default playback device every time it’s plugged into.
 But that’s not always the case and sometimes we’ll have to set default devices manually to make sure it’s working properly.

 - Right-click on the sound icon on the lower-right of your computer screen, then click Sounds.

 - Click the Playback tab, unplug and then re-plug your headphone into the headphone jack to make sure Headphones (or Speakers/Headphones, same as below) is checked, then click OK.